Russian LNG industry

 Summary

-• After Ukraine’s blowing the Nord Streams and political stoppage of Yamal pipeline by Poland LNG is the key for sustainable Russian gas export.
+• After USA and Co’s blowing the Nord Streams, political stoppage of Yamal pipeline by Poland LNG and Ukraine attack to Sudzha gas station, LNG is the key for sustainable Russian gas export.

 • Key company of Russian LNG industry is Novatek.
 Future growth of Novatek now depends on the firm’s capability to establish full scale domestic production for LNG equipment, including liquefaction components and ice-class LNG carriers.